Mean: A calculation of adding up all of the numbers in a set field and dividing the result by how many numbers were on the list.

 Sands Heritage Ltd. is committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 It has a clear policy of paying employees equally for the same or equivalent work, regardless of their sex (or any other characteristic set out above).
 As such, it:

 Sands Heritage Ltd. is therefore confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work.
-Rather its gender pay gap, especially regarding the payment of bonuses, is the result of the roles in which men and women work within the organisation and the pay that these roles attract.
+Rather its gender pay gap is the result of the roles in which men and women work within the organisation and the salaries that these roles attract.

 Across the UK economy as a whole, men are more likely than women to be in senior roles (especially very senior roles at the top of organisations), while women are more likely than men to be in front-line roles at the lower end of the organisation.
-In addition, men are more likely to be in technical and engineering roles, which attract higher potential for bonus payments than other roles at similar levels of seniority.
+In addition, men are more likely to be in technical and IT-related roles, which attract higher rates of pay than other roles at similar levels of seniority.
 Women are also more likely than men to have had breaks from work that have affected their career progression, for example to bring up children.
 They are also more likely to work part time, and many of the jobs that are available across the UK on a part-time basis are relatively low paid.
-As a business, Sands Heritage Ltd. would look to address these areas in the coming years to encourage a reversal in these trends.

 This can be seen above in the table depicting pay quartiles by gender.
-This shows Sands Heritage Ltd.'s workforce divided into four equal-sized groups based on hourly pay rates, with Band A including the lowest-paid of employees (the lower quartile) and Band D covering the highest-paid (the upper quartile).
+This shows Sands Heritage Ltd.’s workforce divided into four equal-sized groups based on hourly pay rates, with Band A including the lowest-paid 25% of employees (the lower quartile) and Band D covering the highest-paid 25% (the upper quartile).
 In order for there to be no gender pay gap, there would need to be an equal ratio of men to women in each Band.
-However, within Sands Heritage Ltd., 71% of the employees in Band A are women and 39% men.
-The percentage of male employees increases throughout the remaining Bands up to 62% in Band D.
+However, within Sands Heritage Ltd., 55% of the employees in Band A are women and 45% men (compared to 71% and 39% respectively in 2018).
+The percentage of male employees is similar in Band B (at 42%) but increases throughout the remaining Bands, 58% in Band C and 59% in Band D.

-All organisations will have a gender pay gap, and we are pleased to be able to say that Sands Heritage Ltd.'s gap compares favourably with that of other organisations, including those within our industry.
+The vast majority of organisations have a gender pay gap, and we are pleased to be able to say that Sands Heritage Ltd.’s gap compares favourably with that of other organisations, including those within our industry.

-The mean gender pay gap for the whole economy (according to the October 2018 Office for National Statistics (ONS) Gender pay gap in the UK: 2018 report) is 17.9%, while in the leisure industry it is 5.2%.
-At 4.7%, Sands Heritage Ltd.'s mean gender pay gap is therefore significantly lower than both that for the whole economy and that for our sector.
+The mean gender pay gap for the whole economy (according to the October 2019 Office for National Statistics (ONS) survey on Gender pay gap in the UK: 2019) is 16.2% in favour of men, while in the leisure industry it is 14.0%.
+At 9.2% in favour of women, Sands Heritage Ltd.’s mean gender pay gap is, therefore, reverse of both the whole economy and that for our sector whilst showing a positive figure in comparison.

-The median gender pay gap for the whole economy (according to the November 2018 ONS ASHE figures) is 17.1%, while in the leisure sector it is 5.2%.
-At 0%, Sands Heritage Ltd.'s median gender pay gap is therefore significantly lower than both that for the whole economy and that for our sector.
+The median gender pay gap for the whole economy (according to the October 2019 Office for National Statistics (ONS) survey on Gender pay gap in the UK: 2019) is 17.3%, while in the leisure sector it is 9.8%.
+At 0.2%, Sands Heritage Ltd.’s median gender pay gap is, therefore, significantly lower than both that for the whole economy and that for our sector and very close to gender pay parity.

 |Sands Heritage Ltd.||2018 ONS ASHE Leisure sector||2018 ONS ASHE Leisure & Theme park Attendants sub-sector|

-The mean gender bonus gap for Sands Heritage Ltd. is relatively large at 67.63%.
-However, when the difference is analysed in terms of cash amounts rather than percentage terms, the figure is comparatively small, at £159.79.
-This together with a median gender bonus gap of 0%, we believe is reflecting our existing policy of not paying large bonuses to individual members of staff.
+The mean gender bonus gap and the median gender bonus gap for Sands Heritage Ltd. are relatively large at 22.1% and 53.7% respectively (compared to the previous year result of 67.6% and 0% respectively).
+However, when looked at in terms of cash amounts rather than percentage terms, the figures involved are comparatively small, at £37.71 – mean and £103.89 – median respectively, reflecting our existing policy of not paying large bonuses to individual members of staff.

-The proportion of men at Sands Heritage Ltd. who received a bonus in the 12 months up to 5 April 2018 was 16%, while for women this was 13.5%.
-This reflects the higher proportion of men in the management and technical engineering roles that, under our current policy, attract a performance bonus.
+The proportion of men at Sands Heritage Ltd. who received a bonus in the 12 months up to 5 April 2019 was 6.29%, while for women this was 4% (compared to 16% and 13.5% respectively in our 2018 report).
+This result would go some way to explain the increase in our median result.
+This has been due to the reduced number of bonus payments made in the year up to April 2019 (16) compared to those paid in the previous year (43).
+This result also reflects the higher proportion of men in the management and technical roles that, under our current policy, attract a performance bonus.

 While Sands Heritage Ltd.’s gender pay gap compares favourably with that of organisations both across the whole UK economy and within the leisure sector, this is not a subject about which Sands Heritage Ltd. is complacent, and it is committed to doing everything that it can to reduce the gap.
 However, Sands Heritage Ltd. also recognises that its scope to act is limited in some areas – it has, for example, no direct control over the subjects that individuals choose to study or the career choices that they make.

-None of these initiatives will, of itself, remove the gender pay gap - and it may be several years before some have any impact at all.
-In the meantime, Sands Heritage Ltd. is committed to reporting on an annual basis on what it is doing to reduce the gender pay gap and the progress that it is making.
+Sands Heritage Ltd. is committed to reporting on an annual basis on what it is doing to mintor the gender pay gap and the progress that it is making and maintain it.

 In the coming year, Sands Heritage Ltd. is also committed to:

-I, Clive Morris, Chief Financial Officer, confirm that the information in this statement is accurate.
+I, Eddie Kemsley, CEO, confirm that the information in this statement is accurate.